zzzprojects/docs/entityframework-dynamicfilters.net/pages/getting-started/overview.md

 ## Enabling and Disabling Filters

-Filter can be easily disabled by using the DbContext.DisableFilter extension method.
+Filters can be easily disabled by using the DbContext.DisableFilter extension method.
 To disable a filter globally, use DbModelBuilder.DisableFilterGlobally method after it is created in OnModelCreating

 ```csharp